HChenX/BGAppRetention/README.md

 ### Update Log:

-#### The latest version is: Background_retention40
+#### Latest Version:Background_retention40

-- Added cloud updates via Github.
+- Added Github cloud update.
+- Fixed some bugs and re-supported KSU.
-- Add the function of stopping useless services.
+- Added the function of stopping part of system services.
-- Fixed error codes and improved optimization codes.
-- Fixed occasional failures of removing KuaiBa and Athena.
-- Rolled back some modifications and restored some unreasonable operations.
-- Removed some unnecessary functions and streamlined the code.
-- Added new features and made special modifications for Qualcomm.
+- Added new features for special modifications for Qualcomm.
-- Replaced the hard replacement of files with dynamic modification of file content.
+- Removed hard replacement files and changed to dynamically modify file content.
+- Fixed occasional problems with removing Quick Charge and Athena failures.
-- Modified the prop writing method and added some prop modifications.
+- Modified the prop writing method and added/deleted some prop modifications.
-- Added more judgments and improved the level of detailed log output.
+- Added more judgments and improved the level of detail in the log output.
-- Modified the `README.md` file to make it more consistent with the format and more beautiful.
+- Modified `Readme.md` file to better conform to format and appearance.
-- Add intelligent notification and reminder function to provide a more intuitive understanding of module operation.
+- Added intelligent notification reminder function to more intuitively understand the module running situation.

-### Modification Log:
+### Change Log:

-- Deleted a large number of functions such as write-back.
+- Deleted a lot of functions such as writing back.
-- Fixed error codes and optimized code.
+- Corrected error codes and optimized code.
-- Added and improved support for KSU in the module.
+- Added and improved support for KSU modules.
+- Added more judgments and improved the level of detail in the log output.
+- Added targeted modifications for Qualcomm to enhance the ability to keep processes running in the background.
-- All hard links in the module are converted to soft links to improve compatibility.
+- Converted all hard links inside the module to soft links to improve module compatibility.
+- Added intelligent notification reminder function to more intuitively understand the module running situation.
-- Modified the module parameter setting method to achieve comprehensive automatic setting modification.
+- Changed the way module parameters are set to achieve comprehensive automation of settings and modifications.
-- Redefined the ZRAM size and dynamically set it for different memory devices.
+- Redefined the size of ZRAM and dynamically set it for different memory devices.
-- Added functions to remove Android system process restrictions and virtual process restrictions.
+- Added the function of releasing Android system process restrictions and virtual process restrictions.
-- Added targeted prop modifications for MIUI to prevent killing background apps as much as possible.
+- Added targeted prop modifications for MIUI to prevent background killing as much as possible.
-- Added more optimizations and modifications for lmk parameters, IO scheduling, and prop parameters.
+- Added more optimizations for lmk parameters, io scheduling, and prop parameters.
-- Added functions to remove Athena and MediaTek KuaiBa, and added an additional LSP module.
+- Added the function of removing Athena and MediaTek Quick Charge, and added an additional LSP module.
-- `Additional Module: Don.t.kill Author: @海浪逃向岛屿 has obtained authorization.`
+- `Additional Module: Don.t.kill Author: @海浪逃向岛屿 has been authorized.`

 ### Module Authors: